This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Family home and garden of Sir Winston Churchill

 Chartwell was the much-loved Churchill family home and the place from which Sir Winston drew inspiration from 1924 until the end of his life.

-The hillside gardens reflect Churchill's love of the landscape and nature.
-They include the lakes he created, Lady Churchill's rose garden, the kitchen garden and the Marycot, a playhouse created especially for the youngest Churchill daughter.
+The hillside gardens reflect Sir Winston’s love of the landscape and nature.
+They include the lakes he created, the kitchen garden and the Marycot, a playhouse designed for his youngest daughter Mary.

 Beyond the gardens there is an expanse of woodland with looped trails, natural play areas and swings.
 There's den building, a Canadian camp and opportunities to stretch your legs.

 Please note: Timed tickets operate in the house to ensure maximum enjoyment for visitors.
 Find out more about timed tickets.

 Chartwell's winter exhibition is now open.
 It explores the relationships behind the many and varied gifts Churchill received from both high profile leaders and the common man.
 Many of these wonderful gifts have never been on display.
 There is also a family trail extending throughout the garden, exploring the various animals that were given to Churchill too.